ruuda/blog/posts/build-system-insights.md

 I had to reinstall the Python dependencies of my blog while writing this post, as the artefacts in my virtualenv became unusable after a system update had replaced Python 3.6 with 3.7.
-My first reinstallation attempt failed, because I had `CC` set to Clang, and a Python package tried to build native code that only compiled with GCC.
+Then my first reinstallation attempt failed, because I had `CC` set to Clang, and a Python package tried to build native code that only compiled with GCC.
 I am confident that two years from now